HuangQiang/De_Duplicate/README.md

 --------

 This package is written in the C++ programming language.
-It is used to de-duplicate the datasets where there are multiple duplicated data objects in it.
+It is used to de-duplicate the datasets where there are multiple exactly same data objects in it.
 Here we implement perfect hashing (a two-level universal hashing) for de-duplication.